 “Believe in the Lord Jesus, and you will be saved” (Acts 16:31).
 God has already done all of the work.
 All you must do is receive, in faith, the salvation God offers (Ephesians 2:8-9).
 Fully trust in Jesus alone as the payment for your sins.
 Believe in Him, and you will not perish (John 3:16).
 God is offering you salvation as a gift.
 All you have to do is accept it.
 Jesus is the way of salvation (John 14:6).

 Have you, in faith, received Jesus Christ as your Savior because of what you have read here?
-If so, please let us know by clicking on the "I have accepted Christ today" button below.
+If so, please let us know by clicking on the “I have accepted Christ today” button below.
+If you have any questions, please use the question form on our Bible Questions Answered page.